NamazuStudios/element-example/README.md

 The `sdk` package allows you to register this Element within the Elements system.

-The `sdk-local` package allows you to debug locally (see src.test.java.Main).
+The `sdk-local` package allows you to debug locally (see src.test.java.SimpleExampleMain).

 `jakarta` is used for defining the endpoints (both http and websocket).